Minnesota couple betting big on crickets as a food of the future

 Inside a commercial kitchen in St. Louis Park, Claire and Chad Simons are betting on a powerful protein they believe will be the superfood of the future: crickets.

-"Our son came home with a cricket cookie on Earth Day and for me the lightbulb really went on," Chad Simons said.
+"Our son came home with a cricket cookie on Earth Day and for me, the lightbulb really went on," Chad Simons said.

-In 2017, Chad Simons, an environmental lawyer, and Claire Simons, a nurse, understood the sustainability and health benefits of the leaping insect and jumped on opportunity.
+In 2017, Chad Simons, an environmental lawyer, and Claire Simons, a nurse, understood the sustainability and health benefits of the leaping insect and jumped on the opportunity.

 "We started a little cricket habitat in our basement the next day," Claire Simons said.

 3 Cricketeers, named after their sons, was born.
-The business quickly moved to a 700 square foot farm.
+The business quickly moved to a 700-square-foot farm.
 Now they grow crickets in a larger warehouse.

 "When we first started out, we were making cookies at farmers markets and people actually wanted to see the bug.
 We thought we had to hide it," Claire Simons said.